Text

 French Center for Archeology and Social Sciences

 Arabian Humanities is a journal published by the French Center for Archeology and Social Sciences (CEFAS), renamed the French Center for Research on the Arabian Peninsula (CEFREPA) in 2021.
-Arabian Humanities is a peer-reviewed, multilingual journal (articles edited and published in French, English and Arabic), which covers, on a biannual basis, all areas of the human sciences ranging from prehistory to present-day societies.
-Built around a thematic file, each issue includes varia and book reviews on the most recent publications on the Arabian Peninsula and appearing in European and Arabic languages.
+Arabian Humanities is a peer-reviewed, multilingual journal (articles edited and published in French, English and Arabic) that covers, on a biannual basis, all areas of the human sciences, ranging from prehistory to present-day societies.
+Built around a thematic file, each issue includes various book reviews on the most recent publications on the Arabian Peninsula that appear in European and Arabic languages.

 Website: www.journals.openedition.org/cy/5937